gemc/home/b_installation.markdown

 - The setup option `-Di_test=true` will enable the GUI interfaces in the tests.
 - Use `-v` at build time for verbose output.
 - To wipe out the build directory and start over, use `rm -rf build` and then re-run setup.
-- Use `-jN` to limit the number of threads to `N` during compilation
+- Use `-jN` to set the number of threads during compilation

 <br/>